COVID-19 updates/Latest News

 Children will be reminded of the rules- they can only play with people from within their class.

 How will teachers comfort our children if needed?

 There is a recognition that children may need to be comforted at some point within the day.
-Limited amounts of PPE will be provided for the staff in order to do this (masks and gloves).
+PPE will be provided for the staff in order to do this (masks and gloves).

 How will teaching/learning continue?

 Teachers have carried out an analysis of the gaps in learning for the new teachers.
 Your child's new teacher will work hard to blend these gaps into the new learning to ensure the children do not fall behind.